notloged/usenet-drive/README.md

 - `api_port` (string): The port number for the server.
 Default value is `8080`.
 - `usenet` (Usenet): The Usenet configuration.
 - `db_path` (string): The path where the database will be saved.
 Default value is `/config/usenet-drive.db`.
+- `rclone` (Rclone): The Rclone configuration.

+## Rclone Struct

+Since rclone webdav backend do not supports polling, if an vfs controller url is provided, the application will refresh the rclone cache when a new file is uploaded.

+### Fields

+- `vfs_url` (string): The url+port to the rclone vfs .
+Example `http://localhost:7579`.

 ## Usenet Struct